soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 ## Methods and Results
 ### Transformation (Project#1):
 For Project one part of the project, we have simply pulled the datasets from the dataset APIs.
+Each of the filename used for the Project#1 is marked in italics and description for each file's utilization is provided below.

 #### *transform_landmark.py* (file name-changed and updated from *landmarkRate.py*):
 - Pulls dataset of polygons from *get_neighborhoods.py*
 - Pulls dataset of polygons from *get_landmarks.py*
-- Polygon datset of landmarks is averaged into points
+- Polygon dataset of landmarks is averaged into points
 - Now that we have points, checks where the crime points are marked within the neighborhood polygons.

 #### *transform_crime.py* (file name-changed and updated from *crimeRate.py*):